L-Butler/Auto-billing-Selenium/README.md

 # Auto-billing-Selenium
 A simple selenuim script used to test out the workflows various logical paths.
+This worked on top of MiQ's product 'Lab'.